kobare/techietuts2022/_posts/ror/2022-12-01-rails-generator-cheatsheet.markdown

 Rails generator takes so much of the work out of the developer’s hands which makes it a great tool for a more experienced developer but not the best one for a beginner.

-Here are some of the most useful generators to help speed up development time.
+Here are some of the most useful generators to help speed up development process.

 <br>
 ### 1. Scaffold